mellowcf/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+Two parts of Express we learned about this week:
+    Routing: the ability to dynamicaly decide which handler functions are run based on the request that comes in to the server.
+This also this also allows us to break our code into smaller componenets like we might do in react.
+    Convienience Helpers: functionality out of the box to handle requests and responses easily.

 - [ ] Describe Middleware?
+Functions that are called  in between receiving a request and sending a response.
+There are many types of middleware and we can use in our apllications.
+There is middleware native to express, 3rd party middleware on npm, or our own custom middleware.
+We might do this to edit the text in the request, verify authentication, etc.

 - [ ] Describe a Resource?
+A resource is data on a database.
+This might be a list of users, posts, etc. Anyhting that the client may need in receiving their UI accordingly.

 - [ ] What can the API return to help clients know if a request was successful?
+An API can return a status code indicating the request was successul.
+Typically these are in the 200 level with 200 itself being the most general successfull response code.

 - [ ] How can we partition our application into sub-applications?
+We can partition our application by breaking off certain request endpoints into their own files and route to them occordingly.
+For example having all requests to /users/ in its own file and all requests to /posts/ in their own file.
+This can be done for any other endpoints our application might need.
+This makes for much better readablity of code.

 ## Minimum Viable Product